Skip to main content

 Deconditioning.
 Not moving your body results in less tolerance when you want to become more active.
 If you are inactive for a long time, muscles weaken and shrink from not being used.
 This can also increase your risk of falling.

 Increased use of medication.
-Chronic pain patients can have the tendency to increase their medication over time to seek relief.
+Patients with chronic pain can have the tendency to increase their medication over time to seek relief.

 Individual behaviors can include: